sangyun884/Face2Webtoon/README.md

 ## Baseline 0(U-GAT-IT)
 I used [U-GAT-IT official pytorch implementation](https://github.com/znxlwm/UGATIT-pytorch).
 [U-GAT-IT](https://arxiv.org/abs/1907.10830) is GAN for unpaired image to image translation.
 By using CAM attention module and adaptive layer instance normalization, it performed well on image translation where considerable shape deformation is required, on various hyperparameter settings.
 Since shape is very different between two domain, I used this model.

+For face data, i used AFAD-Lite dataset from https://github.com/afad-dataset/tarball-lite.